-If you convert a Traditional IRA distribution to a Roth IRA, the taxable portion of the Traditional IRA distribution is included in your income for the year in which the Traditional IRA distribution is received, but the amount is not subject to the IRS 10% early distribution penalty.
+If you convert a Traditional IRA distribution to a Roth IRA, the taxable portion of the Traditional IRA distribution is included in your income for the year in which the Traditional IRA distribution is received, but the amount is not subject to the IRS 10% early distribution penalty

 Qualified Charitable Distributions.
-If you are age $70\frac{1}{2}$ or older, you can make a qualified charitable distribution (QCD) of otherwise taxable assets directly from your Traditional IRA (not an ongoing SEP IRA) to a qualified charity.
-This special distribution rule allows you to donate up to \$100,000 annually to charitable organizations completely tax-free.
+If you are age 701⁄2 or older, you can make a qualified charitable distribution (QCD) of otherwise taxable assets directly from your Traditional IRA (not an ongoing SEP IRA) to a qualified charity.
+This special distribution rule allows you to donate to charitable organizations completely tax-free and is limited to \$108,000 for 2025 (subject to annual cost-of-living adjustments).
+A one-time QCD, limited to \$54,000 for 2025 (subject to annual cost-of-living adjustments), may be made as a split-interest gift to a charitable gift an-nuity, charitable remainder unitrust, or charitable remainder annuity trust.
 A QCD can be used to satisfy your required minimum distribution for the year.
-The maximum permitted QCD for a year is reduced by the amount of any deductible Traditional IRA contributions made by the individual for all taxable years the individual is age $70\frac{1}{2}$ or older, less any such reductions for years prior to the current year.
+The maximum permitted QCD for a year is reduced by the amount of any deductible Traditional IRA contributions made by the individual for all taxable years the individual is age 701⁄2 or older, less any such reductions for years prior to the current year.

 Reporting.
 If you receive a distribution from your Traditional IRA that includes a nontaxable portion, you must file Form 8606 with your tax return to determine the nontaxable portion of your distribution.
-Failure to file Form 8606, if required, will result in a nondeductible penalty of \$50 for each failure
+Failure to file Form 8606, if required, will result in a nondeductible penalty of \$50 for each failure.

 Federal Income Tax Withholding.
 Amounts distributed from a Traditional IRA are subject to federal income tax withholding unless you or your beneficiary elect in writing not to have tax withholding apply.
 Once the election is made, it applies to all future distributions until all of the funds are distributed from the Traditional IRA, or until the election is revoked or a new election is filed with the Custodian.
-The amount to be withheld from a distribution is determined without regard to whether all or a portion of the distribution represents the return of nondeductible contributions
+The amount to be withheld from a distribution is determined without regard to whether all or a portion of the distribution represents the return of nondeduct-ible contributions.

 Federal Estate and Gift Tax.
 The full value of your Traditional IRA is includible in your estate for federal estate tax purposes.
-Exercise of an option whereby an annuity or other payment becomes payable to any beneficiary is not considered a transfer for federal gift tax purposes.
+Exercise of an option whereby an annuity or other payment becomes payable to any beneficiary is not considered a transfer for federal gift tax numbers.